Num0Programmer/ppm-writer/README.md

 # PPM Writer

-Writes image data from memory to disk in PPM 3 format
+Writes image data from memory to disk in P3 format.